-This Policy applies to all officers of the Company, all members of the Company's Board of Directors and all employees of the Company.
-The Company may also determine that other persons should be subject to this Policy, such as contractors or consultants who have access to material nonpublic information.
-This Policy also applies to family members, other members of a person's household and entities controlled by a person covered by this Policy, as described below.
+This Policy applies to all officers of the Company, all members of the Board and all employees of the Company, as well as their respective Family Members (as defined herein).
+The Company may also determine that other persons should be subject to this Policy, such as contractors or consultants who have access to material nonpublic information (together with directors, officers, employees and Family Members, the "Covered Persons").

-Portions of this Policy only apply to executive officers and directors of the Company and certain other employees designated by the Compliance Officer as subject to certain restrictions (See, Sections III and V, infra).
+Portions of this Policy only apply to executive officers and directors of the Company and certain other employees designated by the Compliance Officer as subject to certain restrictions.